 Italy’s Pistoia is a small town free from clamour and crowds but rich in Medieval architecture.
 Just half an hour from Florence and Pisa.
-It’s a little gem that’s often overlooked, and the Italian Capital of Culture for 2017.
+It’s a little gem that’s often overlooked.

 Pistoia is off the main tourist trail in Tuscany, and this in a way is a blessing.
 It’s a laid back place with more locals than tourists, which makes sightseeing a much more peaceful affair.
 A day is enough to see the main sights, but you might want to linger in this town longer, to visit the lively market or explore its churches.